 That’s interesting in itself, given that LMT – which owns the patent on monolithic uppers – successfully prevented Mega Arms from marketing their own one-piece upper.

-Update: Colt Canada has licensed the monolithic upper receiver design from LMT, as evidenced by the US Patent number on the A2’s upper:
+Update: Colt Canada appears to have licensed the monolithic upper receiver design from LMT, as evidenced by the US Patent number on the A2’s upper:

 The L119A2’s pistol grip looks very much like an Ergo grip.

 Update: the grip is confirmed as Ergo and the L119A2 ships from the factory with the grip.

 I can’t identify the brand of flip-up BUIS.
 The front looks HK style, but the overall shape of the sights isn’t one I can verify just yet.
 Could be proprietary Colt Canada products, but judging by the grip, stock, receiver end plate and flash hider they are not averse to buying from third parties at the top of their respective games.